GenericMappingTools/gmt/doc/rst/source/grdconvert.rst

 .. _-C:

 **-Cb**\|\ **n**\|\ **o**
-    Specify what the output grid's command line history should be.
-Append directive **b** to append the previous and this module's command history, **n** to only write this module's command history, or **o** to instead save only the previous command history [Default].
+    Specify what the output grid's command line history should be: Append directive **b** to append the previous and this module's command history, **n** to only write this module's command history, or **o** to instead save only the previous command history [Default].